aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_cc_2.rst

 #.
 Under the **Metric** dropdown, select **IPv4 Total Route Count**.
 In the **Dataset** box type **device: S1-Leaf1, S1-Leaf2, S1-Leaf3, S1-Leaf4** to add them to the dashboard view.

    .. thumbnail:: images/cvp_cc/cvp_cc_8.gif
       :title: Using local devices query to select the devices that will appear on our dashboard
+      :align: center

+   |

 #.
 This will bring up a live rolling view of the selected metric.
 In the timeline at the bottom, select 'Show Last: 1h' to view metric data for the last hour.
 You will see a graphical representation of the increase in routes for each device. (you may need to click the time near your dashboard name to get the timeline to show up)